jamakyework/GymBuddy/readme.md

  * How to add exercises to workout (in mongo)
  * How to connect logged in user to specific workouts (in mongo)
  * How to display exercises from API in intelligible format (ng-sanitize?)

+ from select in view existing workouts might be able to incorporate ng route to get into workout and add exercises to workouts